-Creative Work: 20%
+Creative Work: 21%

-Each student will compose two poems, a short story, a narrative essay, and a ten-minute play.
+Each student will compose two poems, a short story, and a narrative essay.
 One of the poems must be in one of the forms described in our textbook (sonnet, rondo, etc.), and the length of the two prose pieces will be as follows: one at least 1000 words and the other at least 2000 words.
 Neither piece should exceed 3000 words.
-The play should approximate the ten-minute running time when read aloud.
 You will receive a completion grade for each piece as long as it meets the length criteria and is submitted on time.
 Late work will lose 10% for each class period it is late.

-Final Portfolio: 15%
+Final Portfolio: 14%

 Your portfolio will include a thoughtfully revised poem, prose piece-please include original drafts-and a 1to 2 page critical overview of your work during the semester.
 Please include thoughts about invention, drafting, your revision process, your overall vision for the pieces, and any struggles you may have encountered.
-Since the drama section comes so close to the end of the semester, it is not necessary to include a revision of it in your portfolio.
-However, you do have the option to revise your play rather than one of the prose pieces if you so desire.
-Workshop Participation: 40% all seed-questions meant for discussion.
-As a habit, you will need to be prepared to examine and reflect on all the poems, stories, essays, and plays in class.
-In so doing, you will hone your skills as both a reader and writer.